Posted on : December 28, 2018 by Clinic One on Uncategorized

 Worried by ongoing high fever, cold, cough and shivers?
 Worried about your elders or kids continuing to be very sick with high fever?
 Be very careful of Pneumonia.

-Get Vaccinated to Protect against Pneumonia.
-At Clinic One, we offer Pneumonia Vaccine in our sanitary and comfortable clinics.
-We understand that this is urgent so can also offer the pneumonia vaccine in the convenience of your home.
+Get Vaccinated to protect against Pneumonia.
+At Clinic One, we offer the Vaccine in our sanitary and comfortable clinics.
+We understand that this is urgent so can offer this vaccine in the convenience of your home.
 Elders who may be unable to come to our clinic will greatly benefit from our in-home vaccination services.

 As we grow older, our immune system starts to decline.
 Many researchers believe that exposure to cold weather during winter also adversely affects our immune response.

 The Immune system is a defense system that the human body uses to resist infections and toxins.
 A weakened immune system means a higher risk of contracting infections like Pneumonia.

 Therefore, older adults above 65 years of age are highly recommended to get a Pneumonia Vaccine for prevention against Pneumonia due to their low immunity power.

 Pneumonia symptoms may vary from one person to another but some of the major symptoms are: